 How popular is the baby name Dat in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Dat and check out all the blog posts that mention the name Dat.
+Plus, check out all the blog posts that mention the name Dat.

 The theme this week?
 Names that tie back to the end of the Vietnam War.